theypsilon/Update_All_MiSTer/README.md

 ## Supporters+ shout-out!

-James D Eberhart, MiSTerFPGA.co.uk, Tony Escobar and turbochop3300
+James D Eberhart, Kristian Hall, MiSTerFPGA.co.uk, Tony Escobar and turbochop3300

 Thank you so much for supporting this project on [Patreon](https://www.patreon.com/bePatron?u=37499475)!
 You'll show up here if you become a **Supporter+**!